turannul/Theos-Auto-Installer/readme.md

 <body>

 # TAI Depends (and TAI) Installer Script
-This is a script for installing the TAI dependencies on your device.
+Bash script for installing the TAI (and dependencies) in one run.

 ## Usage